illinoistech-itm/jhajek/itmo-444-544/syllabus/class-444/syllabus.md

 ## Course Catalog Description

 Computing applications hosted on dynamically-scaled virtual resources available as services are considered.
 Collaborative and non-collaborative "cloud-resident" applications are analyzed with respect to cost, device/location independence, scalability, reliability, security, and sustainability.
 Commercial and local cloud architectures are examined.
-A group-based integration of course topics will result in a project employing various cloud computing technologies..
+A group-based integration of course topics will result in a project employing various cloud computing technologies.
 [ITMO 444 Bulletin Description](http://bulletin.iit.edu/courses/itmo/ "ITMO 444 Bulletin Description")

 ### Prerequisites